 Most people in Thailand compare kratom to everyday, harmless habits such as coffee.
 Seafaring and laborers on rubber plantations are some examples where kratom can be found to be a part of life.
 The leaves can be purchased for baht1 to baht3, making it cheaper than coffee and energy drinks, another reason it is ideal for poor workers.
 Kratom is used by southern Thailand residents not only as a stimulant for hard work, but also in local customs.
 Cultural performances, ceremonies, and even teashops are all traditions where kratom can be found to be a part of.

 Thailand’s National Household Surveys found in 2007 that kratom is the most widely used drug in their country.
-It’s been part of Thai culture for at least thousands of years, but its popularity rose probably around the 1930’s because of all the people on opium looking to free themselves from their addiction, and from the rising opium costs due to government taxation.
+It’s been part of Thai culture for at least thousands of years, but its popularity rose around the 1930's.
 Before this, it was only associated with the lower working class; one of the terms for kratom was “Poor man’s marijuana”.
 Peasants chewed the leaves all day while working in the fields, and still do to this day.
 In southern Thailand one can find some provinces with 70% of the males using kratom.

 A Kratom habit in Thailand is respectable compared to a cannabis habit, which Thai people look down upon.
 They believe marijuana makes people lazy, therefore they have much more respect for the kratom chewer, who is a hard worker.
 What else is interesting is that young people in Thailand are not drawn to kratom use (except for “4 by 100”).
 Most Thai kratom users say they started around the age of 25, and their reason is almost always the same, that they wanted to become a harder worker.
 In fact in Thai society there is a cultural stigma against marrying a marijuana smoker, and when it comes to the act of marriage, parents prefer their daughters marry kratom users over cannabis smokers.
 They feel that their daughter is in the hands of a hard worker who has an intense drive to make more money, and this associating of kratom with hard work is the opposite on how they feel about cannabis.